Classical calculation of radiative decay rates of hydrogenic Stark states

 A review of the mathematical aspects of the quantum and classical hydrogen atom problem in different coordinate systems can be found in the book by Cordani~\cite{Cordani}.
 The quantum mechanical solutions of the hydrogen atom in parabolic coordinates have been described in detail in Ref.~\cite{Hey_2007}.
-For the Rydberg-Stark problem we use the parabolic coordinates defined as
+We use the parabolic coordinates defined as

 The Schr\"odinger problem separates in these coordinates and the eigenfunctions can be expressed as products of parabolic oscillator solutions times the usual azimuthal solution, i.e., writing in the usual form $\xi_0=\varphi$ the quantum solutions are